2; Significant Accounting Policies

 * It is expected to be settled in normal operating cycle

-* It is held primarily for the purpose of trading
+* it is held primarily for the purpose of trading

-* It is due to be settled within twelve months after the reporting period, or
+* it is due to be settled within twelve months after the reporting period, or

-The Company classifies all other liabilities as non-current.
+The Company classifies all other liabilities as non-current,

-Deferred tax liabilityis classified as non-current liability.
+Deferred tax liability is classified as non-current liability.

 2.2 Revenue Recognition

-The revenue is recognized when the significant risks and rewards of ownership of goods are transferred to the buyer, recoverability of consideration is probable, the amount of revenue and cost incurred or to be incurred in respect of the transaction can be measured reliably and there is no continuing managerial involvement over the goods sold.
+The revenue is recognized when the significant risks and rewards of ownership of goods are transferred to the buyer, recoverability of consideration fs probable, the amount of revenue and cost incurred or to be incurred in respect of the transaction can be measured reliably and there is no continuing managerial involvement over the goods sold.

-Revenue is measured at the transaction price of the consideration received or receivable duly adjusted for variable consideration and the same represents amounts receivable for goods and services provided in the normal course of business.
+Revenue is measured at the transaction price of the consideration received or receivable duly adjusted for variable consideration and the same represents amounts receivable For goods and services provided in the normal course of business.
 Revenue from sale of goods includes excise duty and are net of discounts, applicable taxes, rebates and estimated returns.

-Interest income from a financial asset is recognised when it is probable that the economic benefits will flow to the Company and the amount of income can be measured reliably.
-Interest income is accrued on a time basis, by reference to the principal outstanding and at the effective interest rate applicable, which is the rate that exactly discounts estimated future cash receipts through the expected life of the financial asset to that asset's net carrying amount on initial recognition.
+Interest income from a financial asset is recognised when it is probable that the economic benefits will flow to the Company and the amount of income can be measured reliably. interest income is accrued on a time basis, by reference to the principal outstanding and at the effective interest rate applicable, which is the rate that exactly discounts estimated future cash receipts through the expected life of the financial asset to that asset's net carrying amount on initial recognition,

-MEIS receivable on Export of Goods is recognized on the basis of claim disbursal by the relevant authority.
+ME IS receivable on Export of Goods is recognized on the basis of claim disbursal by the relevant authority.

-2.3 Property, Plant & Equipment
+2.3 Property, plant & Equipment

-2.3.1 Property, Plant and Equipment acquired separately
+2.3,1 Property, Plant and Equipment acquired separately

 Freehold land is stated at cost and not depreciated.
 Buildings, plant and machinery, vehicles, furniture and office equipments are stated at cost less accumulated depreciation and accumulated impairment losses.